rossrobino/ovr/apps/docs/src/server/docs/02-components.md

 }
 ```

-## Generators
+## Generator functions

-Components can also be generators for more fine grained control and [memory optimization](/demo/memory).
+Components can also be generator functions for more fine grained control and [memory optimization](/demo/memory).
 When utilizing generators `yield` values instead of `return`.

 ```tsx
 async function* Generator() {